 Timing: Throughout all construction activities.
+Responsibility: DWR and its construction contractor(s).

 Mitigation Measure AIR-2: Reduce Construction-related Exhaust Emissions

 DWR will require its contractor to prepare a comprehensive inventory list (i.e., make, model, engine year, horsepower, emission rates) of all heavy-duty (equal to or greater than 50 horsepower) off-road (portable and mobile) equipment that will be used an aggregate of 40 or more hours for the construction project (including owned, leased, and subcontractor vehicles).